**NEW** CC39: Ada Master Course

 The distinguished features AlphaStar CS Program can be summarized as follows:

-- Based on both C++ and Java programming languages in Silver and above courses
+- Implementations of language specific topics in all Python, C++ and Java in Bronze and above courses

-- Provides master courses for exceptionally advanced students
+- Provides free master course for exceptionally advanced students

 AlphaStar CS Program has 5 levels some of which have basic and advanced courses as follows: